 Requirements for the burnout and stress prevention advisor, you examine your own perception of work-related stress, if you or one of your loved ones has had burnout: how does this affect your guidance?
 Your values and norms with the coach.

 Examples of methods and techniques

-The 'work pressure gauge': it's own SSMHG/VDEO questionnaire that may be used by Participants
+The 'work pressure gauge': its own SSMHG/Chanoa questionnaire that may be used by Participants